MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 - Windows PowerShell version 4.0

-    The PowerShell module requires Windows PowerShell version 4.0, which might need to be installed on older operating systems.
+    The PowerShell module for the client requires Windows PowerShell version 4.0, which might need to be installed on older operating systems.
 For more information, see [How to Install Windows PowerShell 4.0](http://social.technet.microsoft.com/wiki/contents/articles/21016.how-to-install-windows-powershell-4-0.aspx).
 The installer does not check or install this prerequisite for you.
 To confirm the version of Windows PowerShell that you are running, type `$PSVersionTable` in a PowerShell session.

 - Microsoft Online Services Sign-in Assistant 7.250.4303.0